nent/nent/packages/core/src/components/n-audio/readme.md

 Only the music player will support looping.
 Default is true.
 Looping audio loops until its discard event occurs.

 If audio is set to loop with no deactivation, any new configuration will end it.
-For instance, if new audio is configured to activate in a queued fashion, the looping audio should stop and allowing the queued audio to play when it ends.
+For instance, if new audio is configured to activate in a queued fashion, the looping audio should stop, allowing the queued audio to play when it ends.

 ### Discard Strategy